zyfone/zyfone/README.md

 - 👋 Hi, I’m @zyfone
-- 👀 I’m interested in object detection
+- 👀 I’m interested in objection detection
-- 🌱 I’m currently learning VGG
+- 🌱 I’m currently learning objection detection
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me qq478756030